nala723/nala723/README.md

-# 💎 Front-end Developer, Bitnara Lee
+# 💎 UIUX Designer, Bitnara Lee

 Hi there!
-I'm Bitnara Lee who is a front-end Developer from South Korea.
+I'm Bitnara Lee who is a uiux designer from South Korea.

 🛠 Stack